 - Member, Law Society of Alberta

-- Vice President, Calgary Crime Stoppers Association
+- President, Calgary Crime Stoppers Association

 - Former Board Member, Oxford House Foundation of Canada

 - Former Board Member, Bishop O’Byrne Housing For Seniors Association

 - Quoted in an article in Canadian Lawyer magazine, 'Cryptocurrency!', commenting on the unique challenges facing Canadian financial institutions, June 2, 2014